Sustainability Innovative technologies that benefit the environment and the bottom line

 “As human beings we don’t have to accept the world as it is.
-We can actually create the world of our dreams.” – Bjarke Ingels TELUS Sky Lead Architect, BIG
+We can actually create the world of our dreams.” – Bjarke Ingels, Founder of BIG

 Truly sustainable buildings are about much more than energy efficiency.
 TELUS Sky provides 100% fresh indoor air supply and the highest levels of natural light in the Calgary market, it consumes less water and other resources than its peers, and in its construction and operation will source materials locally and those that do not contain substances harmful to the environment.
 Finally, it will support and encourage its occupants to utilize transit or cycle or walk to and from work.

 TELUS Sky will be certified LEED Platinum under the latest standards, placing it among the most environmentally sensitive mixed-use developments in North America, scoring high for location; water efficiency; energy systems; building materials and resources; indoor air and light quality; transit proximity and innovation in its construction and procurement.

 - Triple glazed façade

 - Insulated panels on the opaque portions of the facade

 - District Energy connection for heating and hot water.